KunTheNoobie/Budget-Hotel-Reservation-System/README.md

   - Has many Rooms (physical rooms of this type)
   - Has many RoomImages
   - Has many Amenities (through RoomTypeAmenity)
-  - Has many FavoriteRoomTypes (users who favorited this type)

 #### **Room**
 Represents a physical room in a hotel.